Heat pumps

 Less impact and more savings

-They are thus the ideal solution for reducing energy consumption and CO2 emissions while preserving the planet.
-Typically, to supply 4kWh of thermal energy to the house, the heat pump absorbs 3kWh from the external environment and only 1kWh from the electricity grid.
-Therefore, we could say that approximately 75% of the energy produced comes from the external environment and the electricity input is only 25%.
+They thus constitute the ideal solution for reducing energy consumption andCO2 emissions while preserving the planet.
+Typically, to supply 4kWh of thermal energy to the home, the heat pump draws 3kWh from the outdoor environment and only 1kWh from the power grid.
+So we could say that about 75% of the energy produced comes from the external environment, and the electricity input is only 25%.